outofcoffee/corebot/README.md

 * Set environment variables
 * Run!

-## Quick start
+## Getting started

-The quickest way to get up and running is to use the Docker image:
+The quickest way to get up and running is to use our free cloud-hosted version at [https://www.remotebot.io/bot](https://www.remotebot.io/bot)

+## Docker

+If you'd like to run Corebot yourself as a Docker container, you can do the following:

     docker run -d \
             --env SLACK_AUTH_TOKEN="CHANGEME" \